ibois-epfl/TTool/README.md

 ```

 ### Configuration File
-A configuration file contains the information about the View, SLET, Model and Augmented Carpentry configuration
+A configuration file contains the information about the View, SLET, Model and Augmented Carpentry configuration.
+The comments indicate where a group of parameters belongs.

 ```yml
 %YAML:1.0